knowsuchagency/summarizer/README.md

 # Web Summarizer

-This browser extension uses the [https://kagi.com/summarizer/index.html) to summarize web content within a popup window.
+This browser extension uses the [Kagi Universal Summarizer](https://kagi.com/summarizer/index.html) to summarize web content within a popup window.

 In the future, it may use other models to summarize content.